Blog

 Boundary Dam power station in Saskatchewan, Canada, is currently the only operating coal plant in the world with commercial scale CCS.

-The term ‘unabated’ was used in regulatory approaches to pollution control over recent decades.
-Additionally, it increasingly applies to the challenge of reducing CO2 emissions from power plants.
-In May and June 2021, the term featured prominently in the IEA’s Net Zero Energy report and the official communiques from meetings of G7 Ministers and Leaders.
+The term ‘unabated’ has been used in regulatory approaches to pollution control for decades.
+It now increasingly applies to the challenge of reducing CO2 emissions from power plants and is emerging in international climate negotiations around phasing out coal and other fossil fuels.
 Despite this increased prominence, references to ‘unabated coal’ can sometimes be more confusing than illuminating.
-This explainer clarifies the term and how it applies to coal-fired power generation.
+This explainer clarifies the term.

-Defining Abatement and ‘Unabated’
+Defining ‘abatement’ and ‘unabated’

 • No new unabated coal plants approved for development in 2021